 - 3. Donation of personal computers: Old and new computers were donated to various public schools, NGOs, poor communities and municipalities in Luzon, Visayas and Mindanao. - 4.
 Outreaches in rural areas, home for the aged, hospitals and charitable institutions in the entire archipelago. - 5.
-Community sponsorships during big festivals in key cities: Sinulog in Cebu, Dinagyang in Iloilo, Maskarra in Bacolod, Nuestra Señora del Pilar in Zamboanga, Panagbenga in Baguio, Kadayawan in Davao City - 6.
+Community sponsorships during big festivals in key cities: Sinulog in Cebu, Dinagyang in Iloilo, Maskarra in Bacolod, Nuestra Señora del Pilar in Zamboanga, Panagbenga in Baguio, Kadayawan in Davao City, Tuna Festival in General Santos City, Peñafrancia Festival in Bicol. - 6.
 Religious events sponsorship, such as donation to the canonization of Blessed Pedro Calungsod.